Novexco-Steven/Ai-Tutor/TECHNICAL_SPEC.md

-# LearnLit MVP - Technical Specification
+# Tulomi MVP - Technical Specification

 ## Project Overview
-LearnLit is a personalized AI-powered learning platform for K-8 students that adapts lessons to their interests using Google Gemini AI and Supabase.
+Tulomi is a personalized AI-powered learning platform for K-8 students that adapts lessons to their interests using Google Gemini AI and Supabase.

 ## Tech Stack